Insights 1, Insights 2, Insights 3, Insights 4

 Regarding residuals: Corporations have three objectives: 1.
 Make money, 2.
 Keep as much money as they can get away with, and 3.
 Deflect blame.
 An actor will thus find that residuals can disappear into an opaque financial shell game.

-Don’t take is personally that the money robot has no sympathy for you.
+Don’t take it personally that the money robot that hired you has no sympathy for you.

 An actor’s herb garden: Cultivate an awareness of your complexity, your less than admirable, your missteps.
 Those are the savory spices that complement the sweet flavors of all that you prepare.